Tcndiamond/ITMLA-Project/README.md

-System Diagram Structure Based on Question 3
+Explanation and Justification:

-1. **Image Acquisition**: Acquire images of concrete blocks using the RGB camera system.
+Image Acquisition:

-2. **Image Preprocessing**:
+   - Acquire images of concrete blocks using the RGB camera system.

-   - **Image Enhancement**: Enhance the acquired images to improve their quality and make the features more distinguishable.
-This can include techniques like:
+Load Images:
-     - Histogram equalization to improve contrast.
+   - Load images from the specified folders for both defective and defectless concrete cracks.

-     - Gaussian or median filtering to reduce noise.
+Image Prepocessing & Enhancement:
-   - **Normalization**: Normalize the pixel values to a common scale to ensure consistent feature representation.
+   - Enhance the images to improve their quality and highlight important features.
+In the provided code, histogram equalization and Gaussian filtering are applied.

-3. **Feature Extraction**:
+   - These enhancements help in improving the contrast and reducing noise in the images, which can make subsequent feature extraction more effective.
-   - Identify relevant features from the preprocessed images that can effectively discriminate between defective and defectless concrete blocks.
+   - Normalization: Normalize the pixel values to a common scale to ensure consistent feature representation.

-   - Extract these features from the preprocessed images.
+Feature Extraction:

-4. **Train-Test Split**:
+   - Extract features from the enhanced images.
+In the code, Histogram of Oriented Gradients (HOG) features are extracted.
-   - Split the dataset into training and testing sets to evaluate the performance of the model.
-This ensures the model's generalization to unseen data.
+   - HOG is widely used for object detection in computer vision tasks and is particularly effective for detecting object shapes and textures.
+It captures the distribution of gradient orientations in localized portions of an image.

-5. **Classifier Training**:
+Data Splitting:
-   - Choose a suitable classification algorithm based on the nature of the problem (binary classification of images).
+   - Split the dataset into training and testing sets.
+This ensures that the model's performance can be evaluated on unseen data.

-   - The classifier we are using is the random forest classifier
+Training Classifier:
-   - Train the selected classifier using the training dataset and the extracted features.
+   - Train a classifier using the extracted features and their corresponding labels.
+In the code, a Random Forest Classifier is used.

-6. **Classifier Testing**:
+   - Random Forests are capable of handling high-dimensional data and are robust to overfitting.
+The n_estimators parameter controls the number of trees in the forest.

-   - Evaluate the trained classifier on the testing dataset to assess its performance.
+Testing Classifier:
-   - Calculate performance metrics how the model can differentiate between defective and defectless concrete blocks.
+   - Test the trained classifier on the testing dataset to evaluate its performance.